-8.6 Program/Erase Resume
+8.7 Program/Erase Resume

-The Program/Erase Resume command allows a suspended program or erase operation to be resumed and continue programming a Flash page or erasing a Flash memory block from where it left off.
+The Program/Erase Resume command allows a suspended program or erase operation to be resumed and continue programming a Flash page or erasing a Flash memory block where it left off.
 As with the Program/Erase Suspend command, the Write Enable command does not need to be issued prior to the Program/Erase Resume command being issued.
 Therefore, the Program/Erase Resume command operates independently of the state of the WEL bit in the Status Register.

-To perform a Program/Erase Resume, the \overline{CS} pin must first be asserted and then the opcode D0h must be clocked into the device.
+To perform a Program/Erase Resume, the \overline{CS} pin must first be asserted and the opcode of D0h must be clocked into the device.
 No address bytes need to be clocked into the device, and any data clocked in after the opcode will be ignored.
 When the \overline{CS} pin is deasserted, the program or erase operation currently suspended will be resumed within a time of t{RES}.
-The PS bit or the ES bit in the Status Register will then be reset back to the Logical 0 state to indicate that the program or erase operation is no longer suspended.
-In addition, the RDY/BSY bit in the Status Register will indicate that the device is busy performing a program or erase operation.
+The PS bit or the ES bit in the Status Register will then be reset back to the Logical 0 state to indicate that the program or erase operation.
 The complete opcode must be clocked into the device before the \overline{CS} pin is deasserted, and the \overline{CS} pin must be deasserted on an even byte boundary (multiples of eight bits); otherwise, no resume operation will be performed.